-SimString is a C++ library that uses the CPMerge algorithm [8] for fast approximate string matching.
+SimString [13] is a C++ library that uses the CPMerge algorithm [12] for fast approximate string matching.
 The idea is to construct an n-gram-based inverted index from the entries of a vocabulary (basically a list of strings of instances of some common semantic class).
 The n-gram representation of a string s is just the set of all substrings of length n of s.
-For example, for n=3, the n-grams for the string "python" are {pyt, yth, tho, hon}, and for the string "pathon" they are {pat, yth, tho, hon}.
-Matching is then realized by defining a similarity function that applies a $\tau$ -overlap join between the n-gram representation of a query and the n-gram inverted index, where $\tau$ represents the degree of similarity.
-For example, for the cosine function, when using $\tau$ =1, the two above entries would not match, but setting $\tau$ =0.7 they would match.
+For example, for n=3, the n-grams for the string "python" are {pyt, yth, tho, hon}, and for the string "pathon" they are {pat, ath, tho, hon}.
+Matching is then realized by defining a similarity function that applies a τ -overlap join between the n-gram representation of a query and the n-gram representation of the inverted index of the vocabulary.
+Actually, τ is a function of the given approximate similarity threshold (a value between 0 and 1.0), the given query string, and the provided vocabulary.
+For example, for the cosine function, when using the similarity threshold of 1.0, the two above entries would not match.
+However, setting the similarity threshold to 0.7, they would match.